MicrosoftDocs/win32/desktop-src/axe/support-reportprogress-2.md

 ---
 title: Support ReportProgress method
-description: Reports the progress of the assessment to the AXE engine and can inform the assessment if it should stop running. ms.assetid: 'CA232A1B-257C-4674-A00E-B3322A89D016'
+description: Reports the progress of the assessment to the AXE engine and can inform the assessment if it should stop running. ms.assetid: CA232A1B-257C-4674-A00E-B3322A89D016
+keywords:
-keywords: ["ReportProgress method Access Execution Engine", "ReportProgress method Access Execution Engine , Support interface", "Support interface Access Execution Engine , ReportProgress method"]
+- ReportProgress method Access Execution Engine
+- ReportProgress method Access Execution Engine , Support interface
+- Support interface Access Execution Engine , ReportProgress method
 topic_type:
 - apiref
 api_name: